fetrarij/ngx-daterangepicker-material/README.md

 ## Inline usage

 You can use the component directly in your templates, which will set its `inline` mode to **true**, in which case the calendar won't hide after date/range selection.
-You can then use the events (`rangeClicked` or `datesUpdated`) to get its selection state.
+You can then use the events: `rangeClicked` or `datesUpdated` or `choosedDate` to get its selection state.

 ```html
 <ngx-daterangepicker-material (choosedDate)="choosedDate($event)">